Latin America fumes over Bolivia incident in Snowden saga

-BUENOS AIRES Latin American leaders slammed European governments on Wednesday for diverting Bolivian President Evo Morales' plane on rumours it was carrying a wanted former U.S. spy agency contractor, and announced an emergency summit in a new diplomatic twist to the Edward Snowden saga.
+BUENOS AIRES Latin American leaders slammed European governments on Wednesday for diverting Bolivian President Evo Morales' plane on rumours it was carrying a wanted former U.S. spy agency contractor, adding a new diplomatic twist to the Edward Snowden saga.

 Bolivia said Morales was returning from Moscow on Tuesday when France and Portugal abruptly banned his plane from entering their airspace due to suspicions that Snowden, wanted by Washington for leaking secrets, was onboard.
 Italy and Spain also banned the plane from their skies, it said.